stomp-js/stomp-js.github.io/_posts/2018-06-29-using-stompjs-v5.md

 tx.commit();
 ```

-_If you forget to add the `transaction` header when
-calling [Client#publish](/api-docs/latest/classes/Client.html#publish), the message will not be part of the transaction,
+_If you forget to add the `transaction` header when calling [Client#publish](/api-docs/latest/classes/Client.html#publish), the message will not be part of the transaction and will be sent immediately._
-and it will be sent directly without waiting for the completion of the transaction._

 ```javascript
 // start the transaction